(Last updated: March 1, 2016; last reviewed: March 1, 2016)

 Encourage weight-bearing exercise.

-Reduce modifiable risk factors (e.g., smoking, low BMI, use of steroids, medroxyprogesterone).
+Reduce modifiable risk factors (e.g., smoking, low BMI, use of steroids, use of medroxyprogesterone).

 Role of bisphosphonates not established in children